znep/query-coordinator/README.md

 > **NOTE:** When contributing to this library, exercise caution when using either of the first
 > two techniques!
 The namespace approach should be preferred in almost all cases.

-## Contributing

-If you are contributing to this library, run `npm install` to set up your environment.

-Useful commands:
+## Testing locally with npm link

+If you're developing locally and want to try out your changes using another project, say the `frontend` for example, you can use `npm link` to link your work with the project you're testing it in.
+For example, do link this package with the `frontend` you'd do something like this:

+    cd frontend-utils
+    npm link
+    cd ../frontend
+    npm link socrata-utils

+#### Command Quick Index

-- `npm test` to run the tests.
+- `npm run test` to run the tests ("npm test" also works).
 - `npm run watch` to automatically run the tests when files change.
 The tests can be debugged in a browser by visiting [http://localhost:9876/debug.html](http://localhost:9876/debug.html).
 - `npm run build` to run webpack and generate output files in `dist`.
 - `npm run release` to tag and publish a new version to the npm registry (after bumping the version in `package.json`).

+## Contributing

+If you are contributing to this library, run `npm install` to set up your environment.

 ## Reference